1 dead, another at large for allegedly shooting a man over a place in line

 Just before 10 p.m.
 Friday, Shreveport Police responded to the 3600 block of Hollywood Avenue on reports of a shooting.
-When they arrived, officers located a 33-year-old man inside of the business suffering from a gunshot wound to the head.
-He was rushed to a local hospital where he later died from his injuries.
+When they arrived, officers located a 33-year-old man, identified by the Caddo Parish Coroner’s Office as Kuyrjuan L. Mingo, inside of the business suffering from a gunshot wound to the head.

+Mingo was rushed to Ochsner’s LSU Health Hospital, but he died of his injury less than two hours later.

 Investigators with the Crime Scene and Violent Crimes Divisions responded and crime scene personnel recovered physical evidence while violent crimes’ detectives interviewed witnesses and reviewed video surveillance footage.

-Through their preliminary investigation detectives learned that the victim and an unknown black male engaged in a fight over who was going to be next to be served at the cash register.
+Through their preliminary investigation detectives learned that Mingo and an unknown black male engaged in a fight over who was going to be next to be served at the cash register.

 Detectives are asking for anyone with information relative to this homicide to contact them at 318-673-7300.
 Those wishing to remain anonymous should call Shreveport Caddo Crime Stoppers at 318-673-7373 or via their app P3Tips.
 Crime Stoppers is offering a $2,000.00 reward for information leading to the identification and arrest of those involved in this homicide.